My Sweet Fat Valentina: Characters

-Jordi Rosales - he is Frankin's partner and best friend.
+Jordi Rosales - he is Franklin's partner and best friend.
 He's honest and has no problem telling it like it is.
 He first sees Pandora when he came to her house with Franklin searching for Valentina.
 Quickly, he falls in love with her and comes on to her - she thinks he's tasteless and common and quickly gives him the cold shoulder.
 With all of the problems her brother gets into in the beginning of the novela she often turns to him until he kisses her one day.
 She denies their love for a while but he convinces her to let him into her heart.

 Aquiles Villanueva Mercouri - he's the youngest of the Villanuevas.
 In the beginning of the novela he's very much a loner and very close with his older sister Pandora.
 Because he's never had a girlfriend everyone think he's gay; he's even confused himself.
 When he gets into a fight in school he's expelled, consequentially he's thrown out from his house.
 Homeless and wandering his only hope lies in his sister who worries sick for him and in Valentina- the cousin he loves a lot.
 Tza Tza offers him a home with her and Valentina in "La Pension" - there he confesses to Valentina that when he was 11 his mother took him to a prostitute and that's traumatized him with women.
 He runs away in shame from Valentina and he's found days later unconscious.
 When he wakes up he has no memory of the last year and under his mother's instigations he's led to believe that Valentina is a bad person and he also believes Fabiola to be his girlfriend but it all changes when he starts seeing Ninfa - their maid in a whole new light.

 Beatriz Teresa Carreño “Bea” - she's Franklin's younger sister.
 She's brave, honest and with Ninfa Valentina's best friend.
 She's a very humble girl and she adores her 'madrina' Tza Tza.
 Often she defends Valentina to the people that tease her; then, first, she was in love with Jordi, but later falls in love with Orestes' best friend Alejandro who never notices she's alive until she becomes a make-up artist for the company and she becomes the only person he can trust.